Read about our quality standards for health information, how to give feedback and the PIF TICK quality mark for trusted information.

 Reading age

-We aim for a reading age of 11 to 14 years so that the information can be understood by the widest amount of people possible.
+We aim for a reading age of 11 to 14 years so that the information can be understood by as many people as possible.
+Ideally, we strive for a lower reading age.

 3. Images and design